checkCircle

 • Option #1: Manual lodging - You can lodge your taxes by yourself.
 However, it can be difficult and time-consuming to track the market value for each of your crypto assets at both the time of purchase and the time of sale.

 • Option #2: Use crypto tax software - With a tax software like CoinLedger, you’re able to integrate your full transaction history from exchanges like CoinSpot, Binance, and Coinbase in minutes.
-You can then generate your necessary gains, losses, and income reports in AUD terms to use for your tax reporting.
+You can then generate your necessary gains, losses, and income reports in AUD terms to use to lodge your taxes.

 • Option #3: Tax software and accountant - Instead of filing your taxes yourself, you can send your gains, losses, and income reports that you download from CoinLedger to your accountant.
 They can then lodge your tax return for you.